Make sure nobody gets in the middle of your connections

 It’s important to keep in mind that there are a lot of different layers between the client and the server that an attacker could target.
 An attacker could run malware on the endpoint itself, sniff for traffic on a layer 2 adjacent network segment and potentially strip SSL/TLS altogether, inject malicious entries into the target’s ARP cache, or even compromise the routing table of the upstream router serving as the gateway for the network.

 After the traffic makes it to the internet, a bad actor could tap a telephone pole through which fiber is run, participate in BGP and reroute traffic through nodes that they control, or compromise name resolution by taking control of a DNS server between the client and its destination.
-All these avenues of attack are considered MITM, and all of them can be mitigated by properly employing SSL/TLS.
+All these avenues of attack are considered MITM, and all of them can be mitigated by properly employing and managing SSL/TLS.

 Focusing on the Man-in-the-Middle